 Nate Steers presents a $500 check to RLT President Steven Schinke and Executive Director Susan Payne.
 Nate made maple syrup which he sold to promote community awareness for the Land Trust for his Senior Project at Shepaug High School.

 Photo by Joe Godfrey

-In February the Painter Hill Neighborhood responded quickly and generously to a challenge to preserve in perpetuity 100 acres of pristine open upland and forest called the Greenbelt Expansion Project.
-This project will realize an uninterrupted greenbelt stretching from Painter Hill Road at the north to Grassy Hill Road at the south of the airstrip at Good Hill Farm.
-Rebecca Miller and Daniel Day-Lewis offered to donate 80 acres if RLT purchased a contiguous parcel of 20 acres.
-Purchase completed!
-Now RLT must complete its mini-campaign of $165,000. $147,300 has been donated to date.
+In February 2014 the Painter Hill Neighborhood responded quickly and generously to a challenge to preserve in perpetuity 120 acres of pristine open upland and forest called the Greenbelt Expansion Project.
+This project is an uninterrupted greenbelt of 720 acres stretching from Painter Hill Road at the north to Grassy Hill Road at the south of the airstrip at Good Hill Farm.
+Rebecca Miller offered to donate 100 acres if RLT purchased a contiguous parcel of 20 acres.
+Purchase completed and donation of land made!
+Now RLT must complete its mini-campaign of $165,000. $158,300 has been donated to date.
 RLT invites you to join the challenge with a gift today.

 In June RLT welcomed John Yarbrough to the Board of Directors and thanked Jim Conway and Richard Frank for their many years of service.